 For those looking to stretch beyond a standard BA, the following options typically exist on the career ladder: Business Intelligence Analyst (BIA), Management Analyst or Senior Business Analyst.

 Many experienced BAs seek to transition into independent consulting or into management consulting firms but to do this, most are expected to earn an MBA or masters within a financial discipline.

 Because “Business Analyst” is an exceptionally broad job title and could mean anything from an entry-level analyst to an extremely specialist independent consultant, there are significant variations in remuneration.
 Remuneration typically is linked to the individual’s qualifications, industry-specific experience and data analysis abilities.

 Outlook: Future of Work

-Look out for the other installments in this 9-part series, where we unpack each of the 8 core roles within the Data & Analytics environment.
-Visit www.tsrecruitment.co.za to view our blog and make sure you follow us on our TSR social media platforms to access each part in the series.
+Look out for the next installments in this 9-part series, where we’ll unpack each of the 8 core roles within the Data & Analytics environment.
+Visit www.tsrecruitment.co.za to view our blog and make sure you follow us on our TSR social media platforms to receive the blogs as soon as they’re released.

 If you’re looking for an opportunity within the Data & Analytics space and would like to have a confidential career conversation, please get in touch with email@example.com